What you actually order

 A row-level currency change converts priced rows.
 Display Currency is stricter: it only activates after a quote and only when every priced row can be converted cleanly.

-Save a draft, reopen it later, and keep the table state that matters: quote values, hidden columns, quantity planning inputs, and the audit trail of what changed.
+Saved drafts keep the table state that matters: quote values, hidden columns, Board Quantity, issue acknowledgements, and the audit trail of what changed.
+Open the same draft in another window and the saved state follows it.

 The drawer can separate what came from the file, what the normalization pass changed, and what you changed later — so review does not become archaeology.